AtomMaterialUI/material-theme-docs/docs/configuration/settings.md

 **Q**: I've updated the IDE/plugin to a new version, and now I get an error about the plugin failing to initialize?

 **A**: It could come from multiple issues, but it could simply be a problem with the settings not being compatible to the new version.
 In that case, simply make a copy of the settings file, then delete the original file, and restart the IDE.

 If the issue is gone, simply go back to the settings and go back to your previous configuration manually.
 If the issue persists, please report it in the Issues Section.

 **Q**: I've removed the plugin, and still the background image persists!

 **A**: This is an issue hard to resolve, because the *Custom Wallpaper* function is using the `Set Background image` function from the IDE behind the curtains.
 Therefore, removing the plugin might not remove the set image completely.
 If that occurs, you can remove the image by opening the Command Panel (Cmd-Shift-A/Ctrl-Shift-A) and type `Set Background image` and then manually remove the image, or go into `Settings → Appearance → Background Image`.

-**Q**: The dark title bar on Mac sticks as well! **Update: since version 2.5.0, it doesn't!**

-**A**: As for the Mac Title bar, it is triggered using the IDE Registry.
-Just open the Command Palette (Cmd-Shift-A) and type `Registry`.
-Then you will see at the top the edited values.
-Simply press Revert to those you don't want. **Update 2.5.0:** The Dark Title Bar option is now moved inside the Appearance panel of the IDE, named _Dark Window Headers_ (and currently contains the same problems as above).
-However, a new option `Themed Title Bar` have taken its place in the Material Theme Settings and allows you to completely theme the title bar.

 **Q**: What is that analytics option?
 What data are collected?

 **A**: This is an option to allow sending data to Material Theme servers about users' configuration, usage and trends.
 These analytics will allow us to see which features are most used or least used, in order to prioritize development of features, or maybe notify users about specific features, to provide a better satisfaction.
 These data are completely anonymous, and are not shared/sold to any third parties.
 If you want to stop sending data, simply turn off the option in the material_theme.xml.

 **Q**: The wizard idea was great!
 But I've made an error and the wizard won't show up anymore!

 **A**: The wizard will show only once and only when you don't have the `isWizardShown` option set to true in the config file.
 But you can reopen it by simply clicking on the action from the Material Theme Toolbar, in the Features menu.

 **Q**: My settings are not persisted between my IDEs!

 **A**: Yes, this is because third-party plugins are not (yet) synchronizeable by the _Sync Settings_ feature.
 Therefore, you need to configure each IDE independently.
 However, since Look and Feels ARE synchronized, this can lead to inconsistencies between the look and feels, like for instance having `Darcula` instead of your chosen theme.

 As a result, it is recommended to not rely too much on the Sync feature for now.
 Configure the two instances independently and try not to change settings too often.

-**NEW**

-**Q**: I use two computers and while everything is fine in the first one, when I check the second one it is completely messy, some windows are empty, or I am getting Darcula even though I configured Material Oceanic…

-**A**: This is probably because you are using JetBrains's **Sync Settings** feature.
-While this is a great feature when you have multiple computers, unfortunately it does not sync third party settings, and as a result settings from the plugin are not synchronized between machines.
-And since Themes/Look and Feels are indeed synchronized, this would cause some weird behaviors like the ones mentioned previously.

-If you need to use Sync Settings, then I'll suggest disabling the synchronization of look and feels/themes.
-Or use the Lite version of the plugin which should be working fine.

 **Q**: Where have all the icons gone?